AcademySoftwareFoundation/MaterialX/source/MaterialXContrib/MaterialXMaya/README.md

 The element path is therefore: _Car_Paint/SR_carpaint_.

+Refer to the [MaterialX Specification](https://github.com/materialx/MaterialX/tree/master/documents/Specification) for more information.

 Modifying any one of these attributes via GUI or scripting causes the shading node to refresh in the viewport.

 ## Maya Commands